metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `ipfix` (Attributes) IPFIX configuration, such as the IP address and port to send enriched IPFIX flows to. (see [below for nested schema](#nestedatt--spec--exporters--ipfix))
 - `kafka` (Attributes) Kafka configuration, such as the address and topic, to send enriched flows to. (see [below for nested schema](#nestedatt--spec--exporters--kafka))
+- `open_telemetry` (Attributes) Open telemetry configuration, such as the IP address and port to send enriched logs, metrics and or traces to. (see [below for nested schema](#nestedatt--spec--exporters--open_telemetry))

 <a id="nestedatt--spec--exporters--ipfix"></a>
 ### Nested Schema for `spec.exporters.ipfix`